All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Moderate appetite suppression: At 0.5 to 1.0 mg, the appetite reduction is noticeable but not overwhelming.
 You can still eat a full pre-run meal, consume gels during long efforts, and enjoy a post-run recovery snack without fighting your stomach.

-• Insurance pathway: Many runners develop insulin resistance, elevated A1C, or pre-diabetes from years of carb-heavy diets.
+• Insurance pathway: Many runners develop insulin resistance, improved A1C, or pre-diabetes from years of carb-heavy diets.
 If you have any metabolic marker in the pre-diabetic range, Ozempic is often covered as a metabolic health medication rather than a weight loss drug.

 • Dose flexibility: Runners can stay at 0.5 mg or 1.0 mg for extended periods, using just enough appetite control to create a sustainable deficit without the aggressive suppression of higher doses.